opencog/learn/learn-lang-diary/Reading-List.md

   I'm worried that it is suggesting perhaps exactly the wrong direction?
-  More precisely, the goal of the unsupervised learning project to "learn common sense", and to "learn logical thinking", and so it is fundamentally wrong to start with a model of semnatics that is trying to jam meaning into a pre-existing logical framework.
+  More precisely, the goal of the unsupervised learning project to "learn common sense", and to "learn logical thinking", and so it is fundamentally wrong to start with a model of semantics that is trying to jam meaning into a pre-existing logical framework.
 Notions such as scalars, magnitudes, causality, changes of state are to be *learned* and *not* programmed in.
 This includes ontological
   structure: is-a, has-a relationships: these are to be *learned*, and not hard-coded into the theory.

+* Mati Kilp, Ulrich Knauer, Alexander V. Mikhalev.
+  "Monoids, acts, and categories : with applications to wreath products and graphs : a handbook for students and researchers" (2000) W. de Gruyter,

+  Provides a handbook on the basic defintions of state machines, and how one talks about them in a category-teheroetic language.
+Useful, in that it provides a general background in category theory to core concepts regarding monoids.

 * Scott Garrabrant, Tsvi Benson-Tilsen, Andrew Critch, Nate Soares, and Jessica Taylor "Logical Induction (Abridged)"